the new novel from the bestselling Japanese sensation

 Louise Heal Kawai (Translator)

-Louise Heal Kawai is from Manchester in the UK, and has lived in Japan for over twenty years.
+Louise Heal Kawai is from Manchester in the UK, and holds an MA in Advanced Japanese Studies from the University of Sheffield.
+She has lived in Japan for over twenty years, and been a literary translator for the past ten.
 Her recent translations include Seicho Matsumoto's murder mystery, A Quiet Place, and Mieko Kawakami's Ms Ice Sandwich.

 - Other details